QIDI Technology X-one2 Review

 - Upgraded extruder protective cover: injection mold, better ventilation effect (compared to 1st generation)

-- Touch Screen: The 3.5 inch touch screen makes the operation more simple
+- Touch Screen: The 3.5-inch touch screen makes the operation more simple

 - Software: QIDI print software is easy to operate for novices.
 There is detailed user manual on the SD card (I use Cura and will be testing Simplify 3D in the coming months).

 - Heating bed: Metal platform support.
-Aviation aluminium, CNC machined aluminum alloy build platform.
+Aviation aluminum, CNC machined aluminum alloy build platform.
 Heating bed support printing ABS filament as well as PLA filament (I’ve only printed with PLA).
 With heating bed, printing models will stick well on the bed, printing result will be better.